 Confidential reporting is allowed at Oklahoma State University.
-If a person does not wish to report an on-campus crime or suspected crime to the police, that person may anonymously report it to the Crime Stoppers Program, or utilize the Rave Guardian safety app to make an anonymous report.
+If a person does not wish to report an on-campus crime or suspected crime to the police, that person may anonymously report it to the Crime Stoppers Program, speak to an OSU victim advocate or utilize the Rave Guardian safety app to make an anonymous report.